-How to set PHP version on Debian between multiple versions
+How to set PHP version for Apache on Debian between multiple versions.

 If several PHP versions are installed on a Debian 10 and Debian 11 or Ubuntu 22.10, a PHP version can be set and activated for the system default and the Apache 2 HTTP web server.